Basic structure of Python script in SeaTable¶

 All details can be found in the SeaTable API Reference.

-There are a lot of predefined objects and methods in python.
-If you compare attentively javascript and python, you will notice that python has no output object. this is not necessary, because the output is either written directly into the base or printed.
+There are a lot of predefined objects and methods in Python.
+If you compare JavaScript and Python, you will notice that Python has no output object.
+This is not necessary, because the output is either written directly into the base or printed.

 Let's get concrete¶